- Garden / Landscaping / Patio — 227

 - Plumbing / Basements — 95

 by Sally Smith on Nov 25, 2014

-Specialized skill is obviously important for a construction job to be finished efficiently.
+Specialized skill is important for a construction job to be finished efficiently.
 But having the right, professional equipment ensures that the results are even better.
 No matter which kind of construction is undertaken – carpentry, masonry or otherwise – the construction industry needs the right equipment for the final results to be as they are.
 This is why plant hire, dozer hire and dump truck hire services are so popular.
 These are the major equipment and by using hiring services, construction companies can bring their cost down.
 The following is a list of construction equipment that people should know about –

 - Backhoe Loaders – Also called “diggers”, backhoe loaders are essential to the construction industry.
 This heavy equipment has a unit similar to a tractor and at the front of it is a bucket or a shovel.
-It is extremely versatile in nature and is especially ideal for small construction projects because of its relatively small size.
+It is extremely versatile and is especially ideal for small construction projects because of its relatively small size.
 It is often used for fixing roads, building houses and performing any other job which involves digging, trenching, demolitions, transportation of raw materials, paving and landscaping.
 It is also used for powering a variety of building equipment.

-- Cranes – Cranes falls under the category of heavy equipment that has sheaves, chains, ropes and hoists.
+- Cranes – Cranes falls under the category of heavy equipment that has sheaves, chains, ropes, and hoists.
 A crane is used for moving materials horizontally, lowering them down or lifting them up.
-Its primary purpose is transportation of materials from one place to another.
+Its primary purpose is the transportation of materials from one place to another.
 It is extensively used in lifting jobs where heavy materials are concerned.